GAOYUEtianc/RLexperiments/README.md

 ## Further Possible Improvements
 ### Produce more fake images by cutting and pasting
-### Train image auto-encoders to generate true & fake images (could use Gaussian Mixture Models)
+### Train image generators to generate true & fake images (could use Gaussian Mixture Models, LDA). i.e., train GAN model architecture : a generator model for generating new examples and a discriminator model for judging whether generated examples are real.

 # Task 2
 SemiSupervised.ipynb is the code for Task 2.
 The trained supervised discriminator is stored in file supervised_discriminator_model, and the trained unsupervised discriminator is stored in file unsupervised_discriminator_model.